UniStuttgart-VISUS/megamol/docs/manual.md

 #### Views
 <a name=views></a>

-TODO Which file is used here?

 *Views* are one of the two instance types MegaMol&trade; can run.
 They are specified by the corresponding tag in a MegaMol&trade; project file (see section [Project Files](#project-files)).
 When a view is instantiated, a corresponding namespace will be created, and all modules instantiated as part of the view will be created inside this namespace.
-For example, the project file seen in appendix TODO defines the module data as part of the view dataview.
+For example, the project file seen in next section ([Project Files](#project-files)) defines the module data as part of the view dataview.
 If this view is instantiated by the command line:

     $ console.exe -i dataview inst